Since attempting my first marathon back in 2003, I’ve longed to try to put the unique experience into words.

 Enthusiasm Level: 6

-Mile 16: Road veers and no longer coming face-to-face with those ahead of me – this is a good thing as it was beginning to take a toll on my ego.
-Road loops through the residential area of Hawaii Kai for 2 miles and then I find myself on the fun side the road where I’m running face-to face with those a few miles BEHIND me.
+This is a plus, it was beginning to take a toll on my ego.
+The road loops through the residential area of Hawaii Kai for 2 miles and then I find myself on the fun side of the two-way road.
+I’m now running face-to-face with those a few miles BEHIND me.

 Hamstring Pain: 7